 Some of the most common practices linked to truck accidents are:

-When a truck driver has used an illegal substance which prohibits unsafe driving.
+- When a truck driver has used an illegal substance, that prohibits unsafe driving.

 Some of the most common 18-wheeler wrecks include sideswipe, rear-end, jackknife, rollovers, and underride accidents.